arcosuc3m/grppi/CONTRIBUTING.md

 ## Ways of contributing to GrPPI

-You may contribute in a number of ways:
+You may contribute in a number of ways, including:

 * Filing bug reports.
 * Suggesting new features.
-* Contributing with documentation pull requests.
+* Contributing with documentation.
-* Contributing with pull requests with improved implementation of patterns or back ends.
+* Contributing with with improved implementation of patterns or back ends.
+* Contributing with unit test cases.
+* Contributing with sample applications.

 # Contributing go GrPPI

 ## General rules

-* Please read and follow the GrPPI Code of Conduct.
+* Please read and follow the GrPPI Code of Conduct before contributing to **GrPPi**.

 If you are contributing with documentation: